Self-paced or Trainer-led online training

-To meet the needs of learners with different needs, we are offering online training as either:
+To meet a range of learning needs, we are offering online training as either:

 When will we be offering training?